pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Similarly, if an action is too much likely to fail, the scenarist should just
 said it is impossible.
-If the player insist to do it, just do what the failure
+If the player insist to do it, just said it is a failure
-text of the player move demands.
+and skip the second step.
+This "Impossibility" veto must be used judiciously
+and sparingly.

 If the player just continues to speak, skipping or performing a roll contrary
 to what the scenarist thinks is appropriate, the scenarist can stop the action,
 point out what the player should do.

-The scenarist must use their "Impossibility" veto judiciously and sparingly.

 ```
 Alice: Anne is angry, she want to break the wall with a punch.
 I use the